phillipbarron/tory-meter/README.md

 lots:

-* identify data source fortraining model
+* identify data source for training model
-* define criteria for marking article as right-wing in sentiment
+* define criteria for marking article as right-wing in sentiment - bit subjective that one
 * train model
 * add service to detect sentiment